pantheon-systems/documentation/source/content/guides/enterprise-billing-center/02-invoices.md

 ## Filter the Invoice

-You can filter the filter the invoice by specific information.
+You can filter the filter the invoice by Year.

-Click the **Filter by** drop-down menus to sort by:
+Click the **Filter by** drop-down menus to sort by Year.

-- Specific Owner

-- All Owners

-- Previous Site Plan

-- Current Site Plan

-You can also filter by several of the headings.
-Click the drop-down menu of the heading and select the option you want to filter by:

-- Site Name

-- Site Owner

-- Previous Site Plan

-- Current Site Plan

-- Previous Invoice Date

-- Current Invoice Date

 ## Search the Invoice

-You can search the invoice by a specific name, key word, or ID.
+You can search the invoice by invoice number.

-Enter the specific information you want to search for in the **search box**.
+Enter the invoice number you want to search for in the **search box**.

 ## More Resources